Chocolate No-Bake Vegan Pie

 vegan mousse in vitamix blender

-Using a dry sweetener will make the pie more firm.
-It may be necessary to add a splash of plant milk such as almond or soy milk to the blender to allow it to blend well, but don’t add more than a few tablespoons because you want this to be nice and thick.
+I use agave or maple syrup as a sweetener and they are liquid.
+If you are using a dry sweetener, it may be necessary to add a splash of plant milk to the blender to allow it to blend well but don’t add more than a few tablespoons because you want this to be nice and thick.

 vegan chocolate pie crust in white pie dish on wooden cutting board

-Top with fresh berries or non-dairy chocolate chips and serve chilled.
-I have a newer recipe for Homemade Vegan Whipped Cream that really takes this mousse over the top!
+STEP #4: Top with fresh berries or non-dairy chocolate chips and serve chilled.
+I have a recipe for Homemade Vegan Whipped Cream that takes this mousse over the top!

 close up of chocolate vegan pie in white pie plate topped with mint leaves and blueberries